 Incoming students may access the Residential College application through the NYU Housing application (available through NYUHome: Housing Forms).

-You will receive an e-mail with your Residential College community placement information no later than July 17, 2013.
+You will receive an e-mail with your Residential College community placement information in mid-June.
 You will receive your room assignment in early August.
 If you are placed in a stream that is affiliated with Writing the Essay, you will be informed prior to your summer orientation, as it will affect your class registration.